NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 1. Input port receives packet
 2. Input port marks which destination port it should be for with an internal header
 3. Send it to the bus where all output ports receive the packet
-    - Only the port its supposed to go to accepts it
+    - Only the port it's supposed to go to accepts it

 This design is limited by the speed of the bus as only one packet can traverse it at a time.